-As a former social anxiety sufferer I know precisely what it feels like to suffer from intense feelings of self-consciousness, awkwardness and insecurity.
+As a person who has suffered a lot from social anxiety, I know precisely what it feels like to suffer from intense feelings of self-consciousness, awkwardness, and insecurity.
 Not only did I have a really severe phobia of speaking with others, I also carried around a terrible phobia of feeling judged and persecuted even when NOT interacting with people.

 It is so easy to feel as though “you’re losing it” when you have social anxiety.
 I remember how intensely paranoid and claustrophobic to the point of hysteria I felt when walking through shopping centers and sitting in trains.
 My heart would race, my muscles would tense, my eyes would get glassy and my blood pressure would instantly shoot through the roof making me feel faint.

 If you experience social anxiety the reality is that you’ll rarely ever feel a sense of joy or deep connection with others, and will wind up feeling very alone, misunderstood and socially isolated.
 When you are in conversations or out in public you might also feel:

 - A sense of impending doom or dread.

 - Paranoia that people are watching and judging you.